 Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

-When a family member suffers a bedsore injury in a nursing home or hospital, it may be a sign of neglect.
-Bedsores typically happens when an immobile patient is left to lie or sit in one position.
+When a family member suffers bedsores in Philadelphia nursing homes or hospitals, it may be a sign of neglect.
+Bedsores typically happen when an immobile patient is left to lie or sit in one position.

-At Soloff & Zervanos, P.C., our lawyers handle cases of neglect in hospitals, nursing homes and long-term care facilities.
-With offices in Philadelphia, Allentown, Reading, Lancaster, Cherry Hill and New York, we represent clients in New Jersey, Pennsylvania and New York.
-If your loved one has suffered a bedsore injury in a care facility, please call 215-929-7216 or email the firm for a free initial consultation.
+At Soloff & Zervanos, P.C., our lawyers handle cases of neglect in hospitals, nursing homes, and long-term care facilities.
+If your loved one has suffered a bedsore injury in a care facility, please call a nursing home abuse attorney for a free initial consultation.

 Signs Of Bedsore Injuries